MaikoTan/cactbot-user-template/README.md

 ## Feedback and Support

-  - If you find any problems using this project, please submit [issue](https://github.com/MaikoTan/cactbot-user-template/issues) on GitHub.
+  - If you find any problems using this project, please submit an [issue](https://github.com/MaikoTan/cactbot-user-template/issues) on GitHub.

       - If the problem is with Cactbot itself, please submit an issue to the [Cactbot repository](https://github.com/quisquous/cactbot/issues).